robertdebock/ansible-role-bootstrap/.github/ISSUE_TEMPLATE/feature_request.md

 ## Rationale

-Why is theis feature required?
+Why is this feature required?

 ## Additional context